 For many years it has been rumoured that Queen Sirikit had taken the diamond for herself.
 There was never any evidence for this, but the story was not completely implausible.
 Given the damage done to Thailand’s economy by the disappearance of the gem, only one of the most powerful people in the kingdom could get away with keeping it.
 Sirikit had a voracious appetite for expensive couture and jewellery, and in Thailand’s system of assigning people a symbolic colour based on the day of the week they were born, her colour is blue.
 The emblem for her 80th birthday in 2012 featured a pair of large blue gems.

-If anybody in Thailand had the blue diamond, it was probably her.
+If anyone in Thailand had the blue diamond, it was probably her.

 This has led to a new rumour circulating among high-society Thais.
-The whispered gossip is that King Vajiralongkorn, eager to befriend a similarly murderous monarch, took the diamond from the now-senile Sirikit and sent it to Mr Bone Saw as a gesture of friendship to end the animosity between the two kingdoms.
+The whispered gossip is that King Vajiralongkorn, eager to befriend a similarly murderous monarch, took the diamond from the now senile Sirikit and sent it to Mr Bone Saw as a gesture of reconciliation to end the animosity between the two kingdoms.

 However, none of this is true.